Grove Street Cemetery, New Haven

 Amistad Freedom Trail

-A 19th-century Cuban schooner La Amistad became historically infamous for a slave revolt that took place on her board in July 1839 when a group of African captives unshackled themselves during the voyage, took control of the ship, killing some of the crew, and eventually ended up on the U.S. shore.
-The slaves, responsible for the revolt, were interned in New Haven, CT to be tried for mutiny and... view more
+The Cuban schooner La Amistad made history in July 1839 when a group of African captives on board unshackled themselves during the voyage, took control of the ship, and eventually landed on the US shore.
+The slaves responsible for the revolt were interned in New Haven, Connecticut to be tried for mutiny and murder.
+The case known as The United States vs The Amistad (1841) gained international... view more

 Tour Duration: 1 Hour(s)